mary-wyckoff

 About Me

 Mary Wyckoff has been a faculty member at Samuel Merritt University since 2015.
 Prior to taking this position she was faculty in the Master and DNP program at the University of Miami and Barry University.
 She was the Director of Research at the William Lehman Trauma Research Center, University of Miami and Jackson Health System.
 She was the Nurse Pracitioner Supervisor in Acute Care Trauma/Surgery/Transplant/Cardiothoracic at Jackson Health System in Miami for 22 years.
 Her career encompassed neonatal nurse manager, neonatal nurse practitioner and trauma nurse specialist.
 She remains board certified as a nurse practitioner in family practice, neonatology and acute care adult.
 She has also been faculty at Northeastern University and Chamberlain University.
 She was an elected member of the nursing congress from 2006-2010 and worked on the L.A.C.E. project through ANA.
 She is also a nominated Fellow in the American Acadamy of Nurse Practitioners.
-She is currently an Associate Professor in the FNP program in Sacramento.
-Her primary focus is on research, quality, vascular access, health policy, palliative care, intensive care with experience across the continuun of life from neonatal to geriatric.
+She is currently a Professor in the DNP program..
+Her primary focus is on research, quality improvement, vascular access, health policy, palliative care, intensive care with experience across the continuun of life from neonatal to geriatric.
+She is the past DNP program director from 2022-2024 and past president of Faculty Org AY 2021-2022.

 Education

-Professionally, I have many years of providing education and guidance for nursing at the graduate and doctoral levels.
-I am an Associate Professor at Samuel Merritt University, and most recently I have been a visiting professor at Chamberlain College of Nursing since 2015 involved in both the FNP and DNP programs, Northeastern University, Barry University and the University of Miami in Master's and Doctorate programs.
+Professionally, I have years of providing education and guidance for nursing at the graduate and doctoral levels.
+I am a Professor at Samuel Merritt University, and have taught at Barry University and the University of Miami in Master's and Doctorate programs.
 I enjoy being part of the educational path of our future leaders and facilitating our visionary future.

 On a personal level, I am married with three children, two who are nurse practitioners and one daughter with a Master’s degree in health administration.
 I have 6 grandchildren who are uniquely adorable.
 I absolutely love snow, Christmas, puppies, especially Golden retrievers and Papillons.
 When I am not teaching or providing care I am hiking, biking, kayaking, or skiing.